klevt33/AIProcessor/docs/02-indexer.md

 4. Repeat up to max retries (default: 5)
 5. If still failing after max retries, terminate process

+**Context on Delays:**
+When the index is being built or heavily updated, Azure AI Search performs asynchronous background tasks, such as index compression.
+During this time, the service may report that storage quotas are exceeded.
+The extended wait time (10 minutes × 5 retries) is designed to allow these background compression tasks to complete, often freeing up enough space for the process to resume successfully without manual intervention.

 **Configuration:**
 - `max_quota_retries`: Maximum retry attempts (5)
 - `quota_retry_delay_minutes`: Delay between retries (10 minutes)